 A luau (Hawaiian: lūʻau, pronounced as “LOO-ow”) is a traditional Hawaiian party usually including food and entertainment.
 For most visitors to the Big Island however, going to a luau means joining other visitors at a luau show.
-This experience includes a buffet with traditional foods and cultural performances from Hawaii and greater Polynesia including music, dance (hula), and stories.
+This experience includes a buffet with traditional foods and entertaining cultural performances from Hawaii and greater Polynesia that include music, dance (hula), and storytelling.

 - Should you visit a Luau?